brycewray/hugo-site/content/privacy/_index.md

 ### Twitter content

-I no longer embed tweets, since they can and do transmit personal information through cookies.
-I have replaced formerly embedded tweets with just their text content combined with clearly identified links to their original locations, and footnoted each link (or set of links where multiple tweets were quoted, as in the case of “[Backtracking to Big G](/posts/2019/08/backtracking-to-big-g)”) with a reference and link to this privacy policy.
+I do not *embed* tweets, since doing so makes the embedded tweets transmit personal information through cookies.
+Instead, each tweet is shown as a screen capture linked to its original location.
+For accessibility-respecting purposes, each such screen capture has a plain-text version of the tweet’s content in its [ALT attribute](https://en.wikipedia.org/wiki/Alt_attribute).